 The GPS connection status changes to [Connected].
-Pressing <(x)> under these conditions will enable you to disconnect the GPS device.
+Pressing < (SET) > under these conditions will enable you to disconnect the GPS device

-While the Bluetooth connection is active, < > is displayed on the transmitter's LCD panel, and Is displayed on the camera's LCD panel.
+While the Bluetooth connection is active, < Ŋ > and the < GPS > are shown on the LCD panel of the camera

 Confirm operation of the GPS device.